The essence of drawing is the line exploring space.

 Marco also has a blog, in which she discusses how she got into wax crayons as a medium, and offers several videos in which she explains some of her techniques, as well as giving advice on how to care for an original done in wax crayons.

-1. Comment by Mary Bowen
+1. Mary Bowen Avatar

 Where can I learn how to use crayolas.
 Is there a book of instructions or video’s demonstrating this technique?

-2. Comment by Katherine Mac Donell
+2. Katherine Mac Donell Avatar

 I have recently been to Duluth and visited your shop and bought your coloring book.
 I would like to learn more techniques.
 My coloring needs help. do you have instructions/tutorials?
 My sisters and I love to color together.
 I would like to be able to view your art.
 Is there a website that shows your art?
 I can’t seem to find it. thanks,